Anna-Karl/anna-karlova-dashboard-project/README.md

 # Project Title
-Dashboard: Statistic for Businesses
+Bakery Management App

 ## Overview

-The app is a comprehensive dashboard designed to streamline the management of local bakery, providing owners and managers with valuable insights into sales performance, inventory management, and customer preferences.
+The Bakery Management App is a powerful tool tailored for local bakeries, aiming to simplify their day-to-day operations by offering insights into sales performance, inventory management, and customer preferences.

 ### Problem

-Local food businesses often struggle with effectively managing their operations, leading to challenges such as stockouts, inefficient inventory management, and difficulty in understanding customer preferences.
-The Dashboard addresses these pain points by offering a centralized platform for data analysis and empowering bakery owners to make informed decisions and optimize their operations for success.
+Local bakeries face numerous challenges in managing their operations efficiently.
+These include stock management issues, difficulties in understanding customer preferences, and lack of actionable insights into sales trends.
+Without access to comprehensive data and analytics, bakery owners struggle to make informed decisions and optimize their business processes for success.

 ### User Profile